adbmar/MtruncDualRNASeq2024/README.md

 This repository holds scripts and data associated with the study found at ____.

-The snakemake directory contains the script needed to download data from the Sequence Read Archive and the snakemake script to perform the bioinformatic analyses outlined in the publication.
+The snakemake directory contains the script needed to process data that must be downloaded from the Sequence Read Archive.
+The script is a snakemake script that performs the bioinformatic analyses outlined in the publication.
+- Download the data associated with BioProject: PRJNA1090526 on the Sequence Read Archive and put these files in a directory within snakemake entitled "rawReads"
 - The adapter directory contains the adapter sequences needed for Trimmomatic
 - The env_ files contain the enrivonments needed to run snakemake
 - rawReads files should be downloaded from SRA from the following BioProject